jdwije/qemacs/README.md

 4. [ ] Updating the in-built html/css renderer to work with HTML5 and CSS3
 5. [ ] Maybe updgrade said renderer into an actual browser

+and whatever else is in the todo list...

 ## Compiling